rafaqz/Nested.jl/README.md

 See [Flatten.jl](https://github.com/rafaqz/Flatten.jl) or [PlotNested.jl](https://github.com/rafaqz/PlotNested.jl) for an implementation.

 Process:
-- Provide inner expressions calls your generated function.
+- Provide an expression that calls your generated function.
 - Provide methods for particular types you need to handle.
+These are outside the @generated function and can be extended by users.
 - Wrap all method results in a tuple.
 This allows empty results to be splatted away, and returns single fields in the same format as structs and tuples.
 - Provide an @generated function that calls nested.